 10 Powerful Productivity Tips for Remote Workers

-There are some mornings where I’m really tired.
-I don’t have to start work by a certain time but I usually aim for 9 am as I dedicate about 1 - 1.5 hours for my morning routine.
-However, if I am really tired on a particular day, it’s more efficient for me to sleep an extra hour then try and wake up and get work done.
+There are some mornings when I’m really tired.
+I don’t have to start work by a certain time, but I usually aim for 9 am as I dedicate about 1 - 1.5 hours for my morning routine.
+However, if I am really tired on a particular day, it’s more efficient for me to sleep an extra hour than try and wake up and get work done.
 Let’s consider both options:

 Option 1.
 Tired and Unproductive.

-If I’m tired, I’m going to try and get work done.
-However, the reality is that I will painfully sit in front of my computer, eyes glazed over and nothing will get done all day.
-When I’m tired I’m not as creative, my decision-making ability is negatively impacted, and it’s hard to focus.
-It’s obvious the negative impact tiredness can have on our productivity.
+If I’m tired, I’m going to try to get work done.
+However, the reality is that I will painfully sit in front of my computer, eyes glazed over, and nothing will get done all day.
+When I’m tired, I’m not as creative, my decision-making ability is negatively impacted, and it’s hard to focus.
+It’s obvious that the negative impact tiredness can have on our productivity.

 With this option, I could expect 4 hours’ worth of work to take 8 hours (hypothetically)